hartwigmedical/hmftools/isofox/README.md

 StartDepth | Total depth at SJStart position
 EndDepth | Total depth at SJEnd position
 Type | Type of novel splice junction.
 One of:  'SKIPPED_EXON','NOVEL_EXON','NOVEL_3_PRIME_SS','NOVEL_5_PRIME_SS','NOVEL_INTRON','MIXED_TRANSCRIPT','INTRONIC' or 'INTRONIC_TO_EXONIC'
-SJStartContext | Gene context at SJStart position.
+SJStartContext| Gene context at SJStart position.
 One of 'SPLICE_JUNC','EXONIC' or 'INTRONIC' SJEndContext |  Gene context at SJEnd position.
-One of 'SPLICE_JUNC','EXONIC' or 'INTRONIC' SJDistanceStart | Distance of SJStart position from nearest splice site (0 if splic junction, >0 if intronic and <0 if exonic)
+One of 'SPLICE_JUNC','EXONIC' or 'INTRONIC' SJStartDistance | Distance of SJStart position from nearest splice site (0 if splic junction, >0 if intronic and <0 if exonic)
-SJDistanceEnd | Distance of SJEnd position from nearest splice site (0 if splic junction, >0 if intronic and <0 if exonic) SJMotifStart | 2 previous and 10 next ref genome bases from SJStart position SJMotifEnd | 10 previous and 2 next ref genome bases from SJStart position SJStartTranscripts | Transcript ids which contain a splice junciton which includes the SJStart splice site SJEndTranscripts | Transcript ids which contain a splice junciton which includes the SJEnd splice site OverlappingGenes | List of all genes which overlap the novel splice junction
+SJEndDistance | Distance of SJEnd position from nearest splice site (0 if splic junction, >0 if intronic and <0 if exonic) SJStartBases | 2 previous and 10 next ref genome bases from SJStart position SJEndBases | 10 previous and 2 next ref genome bases from SJStart position SJStartTranscripts | Transcript ids which contain a splice junciton which includes the SJStart splice site SJEndTranscripts | Transcript ids which contain a splice junciton which includes the SJEnd splice site OverlappingGenes | List of all genes which overlap the novel splice junction